jfallmann/diffTF_Fork/docs/chapter2.rst

 Details
   Columns are as follows:

-  - *permutation*: The number of the permutaton.
+  - *permutation*: The number of the permutation.
   - *TF*: name of the TF
   - *chr*, *MSS*, *MES*, *strand*, *TFBSID*: Genomic location and identifier of the (extended) TFBS
   - *PSS*, *PES*, *peakID*:  Genomic location and annotation of the overlapping peak region